-Benefit fraud is a crime that costs taxpayers millions of pounds every year.
+Benefit fraud is a crime that costs UK taxpayers millions of pounds every year.

 The Department for Works and Pensions (DWP) Single Fraud Investigation Service are now responsible for all investigation of benefit fraud in Cornwall, including cases involving Housing Benefit paid by Cornwall Council.